tuongtranngoc/tuongtranngoc.github.io/_pages/about.md

 My professional experience began at [VNPT-AI](https://icenter.ai/vi), where I developed computer vision-based algorithm optimization for VNPT Smart Vision, such as warning detection, and action object identification.
 After then, I worked on Document Understanding and Layout Analysis at [Eastgate-SoftWare](https://eastgate-software.com/).

-The blog documents my journey of my learning AI from scratch.
+The blog documents my journey of learning AI from scratch.
 Whenever I am upset, negative, distracted, I read my blog and remind my self of how far I have gone and
 I always remenber the words of a marathon runner namely `Annica Lin`

 <p align="center">